-The primary drive for choosing this research topic is to fill the gap in the research field relating to Halal foods awareness to the young Muslims consumers of Bangladesh and Philippine.
-In addition, this study focused on Bangladesh and Philippine youths who are from 18 to 30.
-Past research, which had been done, focused on the Malaysian consumers in general or those targeted on specific geographic regions.
-This can be seen from a study conducted by Shaari and Shahira (2010), which focus on respondents from geographical area of Kota Samarahan.
-In the study, it shows that religiosity, halal awareness and halal certification have an impact on the Muslim consumer purchase intention.
-On the other hand, study made by Salman and Siddigui (2011) also shows that self-identity is one of the dimensions, which affect the Halal food consumption.
+The primary drive for choosing this research topic is to fill the gap in the research field relating to Halal foods 66 awareness to the young Muslims consumers of Bangladesh and Philippine.
+In addition, this study focused on 67 conducted by Shaari and Shahira (2010), which focus on respondents from geographical area of Kota Samarahan.
+70 self-identity is one of the dimensions, which affect the Halal food consumption.
+73